AdvancedPhotonSource/GSAS-II/docs/source/index.rst

-Note that the packages listed above are not distributed as part of the Python standard library and must be obtained separately (or in a bundled Python package such as the Enthought Inc.'s Canopy or Continuum.io's anaconda; we also use the older Enthought Python Distribution).
+Note that the packages listed above are not distributed as part of the Python standard library and must be obtained separately (or in a bundled Python package such as Continuum.io's Anaconda or Enthought Inc.'s Canopy; we also do some testing using the older Enthought Python Distribution).
 One exception is the PyOpenGL package.
 This will be installed into Python by GSAS-II if not found, so it does not need to be included in